stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Hey Cloudflare, your 1111resolver isn't responding to queries from my box at ovh, what's up?
+I'm in the 192.95.9.0/24 block.
+I guess I have to use Google for now" by @[dpedu](https://twitter.com/dpedu/status/1151603868574220288)

+"Their abuse form is a joke and results in no action." by @[phyzonloop](https://twitter.com/phyzonloop/status/1151831447554134016)

 "It's scary to see how many websites are relaying on CloudFlare, and yet they go down pretty much frequently.
 They control the internet." by @[OctolusNET](https://twitter.com/OctolusNET/status/1146056667424907265)

 "Recent #outages from Cloudflare and Google are a stark reminder that the internet is increasingly centralized and easily broken." by @[CurtailInc](https://twitter.com/CurtailInc/status/1151613547283009536)